 At the time, that didn’t seem to matter.
 It was a big party.
 Unemployed people were buying huge homes, investors profited, and banks kept on selling their loans so they could give up new ones.

 But as you know, after every massive party comes the equally enormous hangover.
 After years of good times, the interest rates started to rise.
 Suddenly, subprime borrowers couldn’t afford to pay back their loans and began to file for bankruptcy.
 Have you heard of the term jingle keys?
-Well, the jingle was jingling all across the country, causing everyone involved to start panicking.
+The jingle was jingling nationwide, causing everyone involved to start panicking.

 In just a few short months, the American economy experienced the biggest crash since the great depression.